blackgeorge-boom/llvm-unifico/llvm/utils/docker/unasl/README.md

 assuming that `ssh-agent` is running, its standard environment is load (e.g., by executing `$(eval ssh-agent -s)` and the appropriate keys have been adding (e.g., by using `ssh-add`).

+## Scripts

+The directory `scripts` contains a template examples of various Docker invocations.

+Currently, these are:

+- `build-docker-unasl-compiler.sh` an example script that can be used as a base for cron jobs.
+  This script requires that the `keychain` and `openssh` are installed and that there is a private SSH cert available that can be used for accessing private repositories within Docker as described above.

 ## Other